-hot swap
+hot swap or hot-pluggable

 A method of device replacement that allows normal I/O activity on a device bus to remain active during device removal and insertion.
 The device being removed or inserted is the only device that cannot perform operations during this process.
 See also cold swap and warm swap.